gyselax/gyselalibxx/toolchains/README.md

 Once the dependencies are installed and the environment has been set up the compilation is mostly machine independent.
 There are however a few parameters which may depend on the machine.
 We use [toolchains](https://en.wikipedia.org/wiki/Toolchain) to describe the CMake build settings for the appropriate machine environment and hardware.

-You can use the toolchains like so:
+You can use the toolchains by running the following command from the project root directory:

 ```sh
 cmake -B build -DCMAKE_TOOLCHAIN_FILE=toolchains/<FOLDER>/<CONFIG>.cmake .